-- a.
-All other persons wishing to garden at the Charmaine Nymann Community Garden in the upcoming gardening season shall (after completing the registration forms and paying the plot fee and cleanup deposit) be assigned plots on a first come, first served basis.
-Registration for New Gardeners begins on March 1. - b.
-Deposit: A \$25.00 deposit will be required from all first time gardeners and any other gardeners who did not sufficiently clean their plots from the previous gardening season.
+- B. Plot Assignment and Fees.
+Garden fees are determined by the BCGA Board of Directors (herein referred to as "Board") annually.
+Plot assignments are made by the Board with returning gardeners having an opportunity to reserve a plot as set forth below. - (1) Returning Gardeners: In January, registration forms for the upcoming garden season will be sent to gardeners who have complied with BCGA rules the previous year.
+Returning Gardeners may reserve a plot by returning the forms and fees to BCGA by the last day of February. - (2) New Gardeners: All other persons wishing to garden at the Charmaine Nymann Community Garden in the upcoming gardening season shall (after completing the registration forms and paying the plot fee and cleanup deposit) be assigned plots on a first come, first served basis.
+Registration for New Gardeners begins on February 1. - C. Deposit: A \$25.00 deposit will be required from all first-time gardeners and any other gardeners who did not sufficiently clean their plots from the previous gardening season.
 In the event the plot for which the deposit was paid has been left in an acceptable condition on Closing Day, as determined by the Board, the deposit shall be refunded to the gardener who paid the initial fee.
-If the plot is not sufficiently cleaned, as determined by the Board or a representative thereof, the deposit shall be forfeited. - c.
-Badges and Keys: Gardeners must purchase badges and wear or have them in their possession when in the garden.
+If the plot is not sufficiently cleaned, as determined by the Board or a representative thereof, the deposit shall be forfeited. - D. Badges and Keys: Gardeners must purchase badges and wear or have them in their possession when in the garden.
 Keys to the garden gate locks will be sold on Opening Day or will otherwise be available for purchase from Board members.